 Further, this book is horribly edited: typos abound.
 This is a problem that could have been ignored had I not been so annoyed by Menzel’s stereotypes.

 In the end, however, I was touched by the account of the refugee camp because that is a stereotype I am unfamiliar with.
-Having read about a diet that lacks so many essential nutrients, I want to learn more about the situation in Darfur (something that somehow didn’t capture my attention even during Maw Books’ month-long refugee reading project).
+Having read about a diet that lacks so many essential nutrients, I want to learn more about the situation in Darfur.

-I initially selected Menzel’s book as a “World Issues” book for the World Citizen Challenge.
+I initially selected Menzel’s book as a “World Issues” book for a reading challenge.
 What the World Eats was an interesting look at eating habits around the globe, but because it was so stereotypical (and ultimately geared toward telling Americans how poorly we eat), I probably will find something else related to world poverty or hunger (specifically Darfur) because I am very interested in the issue.

 What do you eat in a week?
 Do you fit the stereotype?
 Do you think highlighting stereotypical families is a good representation of the countries of the world?
 Maybe that is the best way to illustrate the statistics.
 What do you think?